robatwilliams/unit-testing-AtoZ/README.md

 ### Code review

-Tests are code, too.
-They need reviewing just like the code under test.
+Peer review of code to improve quality and identify problems.

-The usual benefits of code review apply, including increased quality, knowledge sharing, and learning about good testing practices.
-It also results in a better review of the code under test, through strengthening the understanding of it.
+Tests are code too, so they need reviewing.
+Usual benefits apply, including learning about good testing practices.
 Poor tests have many problems, and can later make it difficult to change or refactor the code under test.

 ### Coverage